Storm leaves at least 120 dead, 160 missing in southern Philippines

 An inter-island ferry sank off northeastern Quezon province Thursday after being lashed by fierce winds and big waves, leaving at least five people dead.
 More than 250 passengers and crewmen were rescued.

-Tembin, known locally as Vinta, strengthened and picked up speed late Saturday, packing maximum sustained winds of 105 kilometres (65 miles) per hour and gusts of up to 145 kph (90 mph).
+The storm, known locally as Vinta, strengthened and picked up speed late Saturday, packing maximum sustained winds of 105 kilometres (65 miles) per hour and gusts of up to 145 kph (90 mph).
 It struck the southern section of western Palawan province late Saturday and is forecast to blow away from the southern Philippines on Sunday toward the South China Sea.

 "It is unfortunate that another tropical cyclone, Vinta, made its presence felt so near Christmas," presidential spokesman Harry Roque Jr. said, adding that food packs and other aid were being distributed in storm-hit communities.